Hello friends, walkers —

 Several folks wrote in or sent photos of the Akasaka shack I wrote about last week.
 As fellow walker Eugene writes: “Craig, I’m happy to report that the shack continues to hang on :).”
 Thanks for the field reports!
 I rarely get to Akasaka and so was hedging my bets.

 Walking podcast related news: I remastered On Margins episode 006 — “A walk in the woods with Craig Mod.”
 If you tried listening before but found it too quiet, give it another whirl.
 It sounds much better.
 (I think?)

-And finally, if you dig Ridgeline and want to support this work / show thanks, I launched a membership program last week: The Explorers Club.
+And finally, if you dig Ridgeline and want to support this work / show thanks, I launched a membership program last week: SPECIAL PROJECTS.

 Your support goes towards funding this newsletter and podcasts like ep.
 006. And you get some goodies if you join, too.